vinishd/Epsilon-Hacks/README.md

 # Epsilon Hacks Website

-Website providing support to employees being discriminized in the workplace.
+Built a website to provide free resources for workers experiencing discrimination in the workplace.